joshgagnon/elusers/readme.md

 ## Todo

-Enforce password strength policy (first we need to create a password policy)
+Enforce password strength policy (first we need to create a password policy).

+Create permissions system - pass rules to frontend - eg. can_edit_users, can_change_users_password, can_change_own_password, etc. Then build permissions system in frontend to interpret these rules.

-## Known bugs
+### Known bugs

 After updating a users basic details, a new user (state.user) is not re-fetched.

 Combobox field border not coloured for validation.

-Dates are not valid in in the datepicker on initial load
+Dates are not valid in in the datepicker on initial load - currently using a work around in the backend, but every route has to convert dates before they are sent to the frontend.
+We should convert the dates to our format once we receive them from the API.

-Not create or update notifications yet
+Some forms still need success/error notifications